 Fair value measurements are analysed by level in the fair value hierarchy, as follows: (i) level one are measurements at quoted prices (unadjusted) in active markets for identical assets or liabilities; (ii) level two measurements are valuation techniques with all material inputs observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices); and (iii) level three measurements are valuations not based on observable market data (that is, unobservable inputs).
 Management applies its judgement in categorising financial instruments using the fair value hierarchy.
-If a fair value measurement uses observable inputs that require significant adjustment, that measurement is a Level 3 measurement.
+If a fair value measurement.
 The significance of a valuation input is assessed against the fair value measurement in its entirety.